Bookmarks & Pinned Tabs

 A simple split of responsibilities:

-- Pinned tabs are pages you live in — always at the top, one click away, and shared across the Spaces on your Profile.
+- Pinned tabs are pages you live in, always at the top, one click away, and shared at the Space, Profile, or App scope you choose.

-- Bookmarks are pages you want to keep — organized in folders, scoped to one Space, and opened in place when you need them.
+- Bookmarks are pages you want to keep, organised in folders, scoped to one Space, and opened in place when you need them.